-As of 12/21/20, DHSS is aware of 11 reports regarding possible allergic reactions from Alaska's hospitals to CDC: Bartlett Regional Hospital (8), Providence Alaska (2) and Fairbanks Memorial Hospital (1).
+As of 12/21/20, DHSS was aware of 11 reports regarding possible allergic reactions from Alaska's hospitals to CDC: Bartlett Regional Hospital (8), Providence Alaska (2) and Fairbanks Memorial Hospital (1).
 Two were identified as anaphylaxis and one of those resulted in hospitalization for ongoing monitoring.
-In the other three cases, symptoms were mild and not considered anaphylaxis.
-Symptoms have resolved in all cases and the hospitalized patient has been discharged and is doing well.
+In the other three cases, symptoms were mild and not considered anaphylaxis. the hospitalized patient has been discharged and is doing well.
 The CDC said there appears to be no obvious geographic clustering of these reactions, nor was a specific production lot involved.
 People who experience anaphylaxis after the first dose should not receive a second dose, according to CDC recommendations.